ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 ### Libraries

-At the moment all the libraries required for building to the Pi have been harvested from Raspbian itself.
-In the future these will be compiled as part of the toolchain.
+At the moment all the libraries required for building to the Pi have been harvested from Raspbian "Jessie" itself.
+In the future these will be compiled from source as part of the toolchain allowing us to better support other Pi models.

 ## App Configuration